The Old Student House – History

 Suomalainen kirjakauppa opened its bookshop with impressive glass domes and huge windows next door in 1929.
 The following decade, the café walls were decorated with caricatures of university bigwigs.
 The basement was converted into a restaurant in the 1960s.

 The good times, however, came to an abrupt end at 1:07 am on 8 April 1978 when the Helsinki fire brigade was called to a fire in the Old Student House.
-They managed to save the art from the flames and smoke – salvaging some paintings by cutting them out of their frames – just in time before the banqueting hall ceiling came down.
+They managed to save the art from the flames and smoke.
+Some paintings were salvaged by cutting them out of their frames.
+This was done just in time before the banqueting hall ceiling came down.
 Seeing the charred beams and the walls blackened by the smoke, the students thought that they’d never meet up in the building again.
-The preliminary estimate for the damage was 15 million marks.
-There was a unanimous decision, however, to renovate the building immediately after the fire.
-The renovation, designed by architects Vilhelm Helander and Juha Leiviskä, and the restoration were completed in late 1979.

 The Old Student House is still a meeting place for students and the people of Helsinki.
 Its restaurants and banqueting hall are popular venues for events and parties.
 The Old Student House still lives life to the full.